 “At 30 years old I decided to take riding lessons to be able to communicate better with my own horses.
 After some personal trepidation about taking lessons, I found and contacted Syndi and haven’t looked back.
 Within a fairly short period of time taking weekly lessons I re-found my confidence on horseback, and the ability to communicate on horseback with my own horses.
 With no real interest in showing in the beginning, Syndi offered an experience just to come and watch some shows.
 I love horses so enjoyed it more than I expected.
 It wasn’t hard to get me to try it out for myself after that.
 Showing has been as relaxed and fun as starting to show can ever be.
 Each experience we learn something new about ourselves, our riding, and horses.
 Its been a great experience all the way around.
 Thank you so much Syndi, you have helped me with more than just riding.
 The confidence there overflows into other aspects of my life to make me feel a more centered person.”-Erica K. (1+ year of lessons)

 More references upon request.

-    VHSA / BHSA hunter horse show series with Year End Awards.
-An “Open” division will be offered at the shows if 3 or more entries are signed up.
+VHSA associate hunter horse show series with AOF Year End Awards.
+We have decided to longer sanction BHSA shows.
 See our SHOW page for more information.

-    Syndi is available to judge VHSA Associate and Open shows on Saturdays and during the week when a show is not being held at AOF.
+Syndi is available to judge Open shows on Saturdays and during the week when a show is not being held at AOF.

 Autumn Olive Farm offers day camps for riders of all ages and skills.
 Come one day or many, an entire week or here and there.
 Available any day schools are not in session.
 Contact AOF for more information.